ibkor/Veeam-Backup-Sessions-Report-Generator/README.md

 # Veeam-Backup-Sessions-Report

 Overview
-This PowerShell script generates a detailed report of backup sessions for a specified VM using Veeam Backup and Replication cmdlets.
+These PowerShell scripts generates a detailed report of backup sessions for a specified VM using Veeam Backup and Replication cmdlets.
 It uses VM Name instead of vmID to gather data and provides historical data such as a summary of total sessions, successful sessions, warnings, and failures.
 If backup sessions from a specific job required, make the switch in the script.
 Enable two lines with the comment "#To be used only if a specific job required"

+VMHistoryReport.ps1: prompts for a VM Name and generates txt file report for this specific VM.
+VMHistoryReporttocsv.ps1: prompts for a VM Name and generates csv file report for this specific VM.
+VMHistoryReportforMultipleVMs.ps1: reads Hostnames.txt file and generates csv reports for all the VMs in the file.

 Prerequisites
   - PowerShell 5.0 or higher.